A Simple Rule of Thumb for Where to Invest Your Retirement Savings

 For instance, let’s say your employer offers to match 50 percent of contributions up to 6 percent.
 So that means that if you make $100,000 a year, and withhold 6 percent ($6,000) of it for your 401(k), your employer will kick in an additional 3 percent ($3,000), bringing your total savings to $9,000 a year.

 Again, this is free money.
 Find out what your employer’s matching percentage is, and do what you need to do to max out that matching.

 (The one caveat here is that your employer’s matching contributions are only yours if you stay with the company for a certain amount of time — this is determined by what’s known as a 401(k) vesting schedule.
 So if you don’t think you’re long for your new company, then be aware that some of that free money may disappear if you leave early.)

 You can save a maximum of $18,000 a year in a 401(k), but we’re not going to max that out — at least, not yet.
 Instead, once you’ve saved what you need to max out the employer matching, you’re going to turn your attention to a Roth IRA.

 Financial planners and personal finance gurus tend to sing the praises of Roths, and for good reason.
-While it doesn’t allow you take an upfront tax deduction like a traditional IRA, you can withdraw from it tax-free once you retire.
-And in many ways it’s the perfect tax shelter.
-As our Investing for Beginners Expert explains:
+While it doesn’t allow you to take an upfront tax deduction like a traditional IRA, you can withdraw from it tax-free once you retire.
+And in many ways it’s the perfect tax shelter; as investing expert Joshua Kennon why a Roth IRA is perfect: